datagems-eosc/cross-dataset-discovery/docs/source/security.md

 In addition to role-based access, the service enforces dataset-level permissions.

-Before executing a search, the API uses the user's token to call the DataGEMS Gateway's `/api/principal/me/context-grants` endpoint.
-This returns a list of all dataset IDs the user is permitted to access.
+Before executing a search, the API performs a token exchange and then calls the DataGEMS Gateway's `POST /api/principal/context-grants/query` endpoint.
+It requests all grants associated with roles like `dg_ds-browse` to get a list of all dataset IDs the user is permitted to access.

 - **Search Filtering:**
     - If a user's search request includes `dataset_ids`, the service intersects this list with the user's authorized datasets.
 The search is only performed on the datasets present in both lists.